ainumaisarah/webapp/README.md

 ## 2.0 Objectives of the web application
 The main objectives of the Hotel Management System are :

-1. To enable users to manage their profiles and booking details, and provide reviews to ensure all user data is properly stored in the database.
+1. To enable users to create and manage their profiles, confirm booking details and leave reviews to ensure all user data is properly stored in the database.

-2. To provide hotel administrators with tools for managing room details, monitoring reservations and handling payment records for efficient data processing.
+2. To provide hotel administrators with tools for managing customer profiles, monitoring booking reservations and tracking payment records for efficient data processing.

-3. To implement review and rating features that allow customers to provide feedback on their stay and access information for future booking decisions.
+3. To implement review and rating features that allow customers to provide feedback on their stay and assisting future guests in making better booking options.

 ## 3.0 Features and Functionalities of the web application